-APPENDIX A - EXTRACURRICULAR ACTIVITIES
+APPENDIX A - Extracurricular Activities

 Students who have questions about participation in specific activities should contact the school sponsor, advisor, or counselor.
-Parents who do not want their students to participate in one or more of the following clubs must indicate such on the "Parent/Legal Guardian and Student Signature Pages" found at the back of this handbook.
+Parents who do not want students to participate in one or more clubs must indicate such on the "Participation in Clubs and Organizations" form in Parent Portal.
 (Note: Not all activities are available in all middle schools; where present, school name and sponsor name are listed.
 Counselors can provide information about activities available in each middle school.)